"COMBAT SUBMISSION WRESTLING"

 Becoming an instructor in CSW was a great honor for Shihan Price.
 All instructors were expected to know 5 escapes and 5 submission from all positions, for example; passing the guard, the mount, side mount, half-guard, etc. Students are expected to know 3 from all positions, which should occur within 6 months to a year of training.

 Students have 5 levels to attain, each level is an extension of the next.
-This system will challenge you from standing take-downs to positioning and then into your submission.
+This system will challenge you from standing take-downs to positioning and then into your submissions.

 Shihan Price holds a Coach Level II in this system.
 His training began in 2007 with the introduction of Erik Paulson in Houston, Tx.
 This program is taught twice a week at the Houston Jujutsu Academy.